sneekyfoxx/ziggy/README.md

-# zigget
-A Zig compiler installer and manager
+# ziggy: A Zig compiler installer and manager